DrRoad/migration_data_explorer_public/README.md

    the version provided by MBIE (which applies rounding at the final step and thus does not introduce any additional errors).
 3. Google Analytics has been disabled and replaced with a dummy.
+4. Fonts have been removed, as some are proprietary.
-4. The public version includes the scripts which are used to produce the public repo variation from the internal repo.
+5. The public version includes the scripts which are used to produce the public repo variation from the internal repo.
-5. The public version repo is a wholly separate repo, and does not share the commit history of the internal repo.
+6. The public version repo is a wholly separate repo, and does not share the commit history of the internal repo.

 Over time, the public version may also drift as updates to either